mucommander/mucommander/PLAN.md

   remains a SkipException in CI; the AWS SDK has its own LocalStack test harness that we may or may not adopt.

-### Phase 10 — Connectivity: Tailscale + mount helper (one PR)
+### Phase 10 — Connectivity: Tailscale + mount helper (split: 10a + 10b)

 The first feature-add phase after the cleanup wave.
-Three sub-features in one PR; all use the same shell-out pattern (no native code, no Go/Rust deps).
+Originally scoped as one PR; split into two because the backend services and the Swing UI integration are mechanically independent and reviewing them together would be unwieldy.

+**Phase 10a** ships the headless backends as new modules with full unit-test coverage and Activator registration:

+- `barebones-mount-helper` — `MountSpec`, `MountKind`, `MountCommand`
+  SPI with `LinuxMountCommand` + `MacOSMountCommand`, `MountExecutor` (ProcessBuilder shell-out with timeout + stdout/stderr capture), `MountRegistry` (active-mount tracking), Activator that picks the OS-appropriate command on startup.
+NFSv3/v4, SMB, SSHFS supported.
+- `barebones-tailscale` — `TailscalePeer` record, `TailscaleStatusParser`
+  for `tailscale status --json` output, `TailscaleClient` (locate binary on $PATH or macOS GUI install path; `peers()`; `sendFile()` for Taildrop), Activator that no-ops when tailscale isn't installed.

+Tests in 10a verify argv composition for every `(OS, MountKind)` pair plus an injection-defence regression case (shell metacharacters in user-supplied fields stay contained in their argv slot), `MountSpec` validation, `MountRegistry` mutual-exclusion, and `tailscale status --json` parsing against a real fixture.

+**Phase 10b** wires the backends into the existing UI:

 **OS-level mount helper** — a small Swing dialog that:
 - Asks for a remote share URL / host / share-path / credentials.